Primary Care Sports Medicine Fellowship

 A one-month rotation with the musculoskeletal ultrasound and radiology staff at DMC Orthopedics and Sports Medicine clinics.
 This rotation will provide the fellow with exposure to diagnostic and therapeutic ultrasound of the musculoskeletal system, including exam techniques and a high volume of musculoskeletal radiology, including MRIs, xrays, and CT scans.

-This one-month rotation will expose the fellow to a high volume of patients in physical therapy clinics, the DMC Sports Performance Academy, and an orthotics clinic.
+This one-month rotation will expose the fellow to a high volume of patients in physical therapy clinics and Sports Performance.
 The faculty will provide the fellows the opportunity to see how physical therapy is utilized and its role in sports medicine injuries.
-The Sports Performance Academy will give fellows a chance to see advanced training methods and how trainers can develop specific programs with athletes.
-The orthotics clinic will show fellows the role of orthotics and bracing in sports medicine, including returning athletes to play.
+Sports Performance will give fellows a chance to see advanced training methods and how trainers can develop specific programs with athletes.

 Pediatric Orthopaedic Surgery